Abdulla Hameed: Sought on corruption charges

 In September 2011, the Criminal Court of the Maldives ordered the police to summon Hameed to the Maldives to face charges of corruption stemming from his time in public office.
 The order was a follow-up to the April 2011 request of the Court for the police to locate Hameed, who as of 2011 was believed to reside in Sri Lanka.

 Death

 Hameed died on 18 August 2015 in Bangalore while receiving treatment for heart failure.
 He was given a state funeral.
 The national flag was flown on half mast for three days following his death.
-He was buried in Galolhu Cemetery on 20 August.
+The funeral prayer was held in Masjid-ul Sultan Mohamed Thakurufaanu-al Auzam after Isha prayer, the prayer was led by Gayoom.
+He was buried in Galolhu Cemetery on 20 August 2015.